home-assistant/home-assistant.io/source/_integrations/thethingsnetwork.markdown

 The `thethingsnetwork` integration allows one to interact with the [The Things Network](https://www.thethingsnetwork.org).
 This community-driven and open network supports [LoRaWAN](https://www.lora-alliance.org/) for long range (~5 to 15 km) communication with a low bandwidth (51 bytes/message).
 [Gateways](https://www.thethingsnetwork.org/docs/gateways/) transfers the received data from the sensors to the The Things Network.

-The Things network support various integrations to make the data available:
+The Things Network supports various integrations to make the data available:

 | The Things Network Integration | Home Assistant platform |
 |---|---|